 “How….oh, was it in the water?”

 “Yep.
-In a few minutes, she won’t recall even coming to New York let alone where she went was she was here.”
+In a few minutes, she won’t recall how she got to New York, let alone where she went was she was here.”

 “I don’t know why I ever doubted you Delilah.
 You’re always two steps ahead of me.
 By the way, what was with all that white stuff Flame vomited?”